rodrigosapedroso/course_projects/README.md

 * **2. Time Calculator**
     * A program designed to add a specific duration to a given start time.
 It handles various scenarios, including crossing midnight, calculating the number of days later, and displaying the day of the week for the new time.

+* **3. Budget App**
+    * A program that helps manage personal finances by creating budget categories, tracking deposits and withdrawals, transferring funds between categories, and visualizing spending with a text-based bar chart showing percentages spent per category.

 ---

 ## How to Run the Solutions